John Almon: Life and career

 During the American Revolution, in the year 1776, J. Almon published the "Journal of the Proceedings of the Congress Held at Philadelphia May 10, 1775", which was originally published in Philadelphia in 1775 by order of the Congress.
 He also published a monthly series of papers entitled The Remembrancer on events in America.
-In 1784 he established a newspaper, the General Advertiser, but it was unsuccessful.
-He published Biographical, Literary, and Political Anecdotes in 1797, and his Correspondence with friend John Wilkes appeared posthumously.
+A new edition of Thomas Paine's Common Sense was re-printed in London, with much censorship, for "J. Almon" in May 1776.